 • Layers are essential — March mornings can be cold, sometimes below freezing before sunrise.
 You’ll warm up fast once you’re moving and the sun is up, but starting a hike without the ability to add warmth on shaded stretches can make for a rough beginning.
 Pack a light fleece and a wind shell at minimum.

 • Flash flood awareness — Slot canyons and wash-bottom trails are beautiful in spring, and they can be dangerous when rain falls upstream.
-Check weather forecasts before heading into any canyon or wash, and be aware that storms forming over the high country can send water rushing through terrain that looks perfectly dry at your feet.
+Check the weather before heading into any canyon or wash, and keep in mind that storms forming over the high country can send water rushing through terrain that looks perfectly dry at your feet.

-The Lodge at Red River Ranch is ideally located for all of these trailheads — most are within 10 to 20 minutes by car.
+The Lodge at Red River Ranch is within 10 to 20 minutes of all of these trailheads by car.
 Come back for a long lunch, rest up, then head back out for the afternoon light.
-That’s the rhythm of a good spring day in Capitol Reef, and we think you’ll find it hard to improve upon.
-Reserve your stay and hit the trails.
+That’s the rhythm of a good spring day in Capitol Reef.
+And if you haven’t got a place to land yet, we’ve got rooms and we’d love to have you.

 ]]>